epapiez/ThinkCPPRunestone/_sources/Chapter1/Chapter 1.rst

 might say something like:

-    “On line 1 of the source code file named hello.cpp, you tried to include a header file named oistream.h.
-I didn’t find anything with that name, but I did find something named iostream.
+    “On line 1 of the source code file named hello.cpp, you tried to include a header file named ``oistream.h``.
+I didn’t find anything with that name, but I did find something named ``iostream``.
 Is that what you meant, by any chance?”

 Unfortunately, few compilers are so accomodating.
 The compiler is not